 How Do OTC Pain Meds Give You Relief?

 Are My Aches and Pains From a Cold or the Flu?

-- Fever, headache, and other aches and pains are common with the flu and less common with colds.
+- A fever, headache, and other aches and pains are common with the flu but less so with colds.

-- People who have colds usually have a stuffy nose and sore throat; these symptoms are less common in people who have the flu.
+- People who have colds usually have a stuffy nose and sore throat.
+That's less common when you have the flu.

-- Symptoms of the flu often hit suddenly, causing a person to become weaker and weaker.
-The dry cough and fatigue of flu can last two to three weeks.
+- Flu symptoms often hit suddenly, which makes you weaker and weaker.
+A dry cough and fatigue can last 2 to 3 weeks.

-The following are signs that the flu is getting worse:
+Some signs that your flu is getting worse include:

 - Shaking chills